demisx/demisx.github.io/_posts/2015-01-15-install-gulp4.md

 # Install the latest Gulp CLI tools globally
 $ npm install gulpjs/gulp-cli -g

-# Install Gulp 4 into your project from 4.0 GitHub branch
+# Install Gulp 4 into your project from 4.0 GitHub branch as dev dependency
 $ npm install gulpjs/gulp#4.0 --save-dev

-# Check the versions installed
+# Check the versions installed.
+Make sure your versions are not lower than shown.
 $ gulp -v
 ---
 [10:48:35] CLI version 1.2.2